markoch/dev-notebook/README.md

 pandoc -o dist/dev-notes.epub --metadata-file=doc/metadata.yml doc/dev-notes.md --toc --toc-depth=3
 ````

 The `dist` folder will then contain the converted `dev-notes.epub` file.
+Import `dev-notes.epub` file into your eBook reader or open it in an eBook viewer app.

 ### Built With